inaitech/inai-ios-sample-integration/README.md

 iOS 9, Swift 5.x

 ## Setup

+To start the backend NodeJS server:
+1. Navigate to the ./server folder at the root level.
+2. Run command `npm install` to install the dependency packages.
+3. Add a new .env file the follwing variables:
+    1. client_username
+    2. client_password
+4. Run command `npm start` to start the nodejs backend server

-To setup the inai sample app for <platform>, follow the steps below,
+To setup the inai sample app for IOS, follow the steps below:
 1. `git clone https://github.com/inaitech/inai-ios-sample-integration`
 2. Navigate to  ./config.plist fileupdate the following values :
    - Client Username